 Instructors: learn about using Chemcompute in your class

 To Begin: Choose from two available packages below:

 Calculations are run for free on these clusters:

-- Jetstream: Available for use to guest users.
-A cloud cluster consisting of 1 node (24 cores).
+- Jetstream: Available for use to all users.
+A cloud cluster consisting of up to 10 nodes (10 cores each).
+The cluster will grow as more jobs are submitted.
 Great for small jobs because it has little overhead

 - Comet: A cluster at the San Diego Supercomputing Center, with 1984 nodes (47,616 cores).
 Available for use to registered users and undergraduate classes.
 Best choice for large jobs